jianglijuan0110/graph-view/README.md

 ```

 ## Perspective
+- Increased generality in the view 4: Choice of different colors associated with different properties
-- Export the graph as an image
+- Export of the graph in image format (SVG, JPG, etc.)
+- Working directly with RDF format

 ## Compatibility and Security Advisory
 - Compatibility with the Google Chrome Web Browser